Flight and expulsion of Germans (1944–1950): Rebuttal by the German government

-The German government still maintains that the figure of 2–2.5 million expulsion deaths is correct.
+The German government maintains that the figure of 2–2.5 million expulsion deaths is correct.
 In 2005 the German Red Cross Search Service put the death toll at 2,251,500 but did not provide details for this estimate.

 On 29 November 2006, State Secretary in the German Federal Ministry of the Interior, Christoph Bergner, outlined the stance of the respective governmental institutions on Deutschlandfunk (a public-broadcasting radio station in Germany) saying that the numbers presented by the German government and others are not contradictory to the numbers cited by Haar and that the below 600,000 estimate comprises the deaths directly caused by atrocities during the expulsion measures and thus only includes people who were raped, beaten, or else killed on the spot, while the above two million estimate includes people who on their way to postwar Germany died of epidemics, hunger, cold, air raids and the like.